tyronechen/genomenlp/README.md

 ## Install

-### Conda (automated)
+### Mamba (automated)

 This is the recommended install method as it automatically handles dependencies.
 Note that this has only been tested on a linux operating system.
-Remember to include the conda-forge channel during install or in your anaconda configuration.
+Remember to include the `conda-forge` channel during install or in your anaconda configuration.

+> **NOTE**: Installing with `mamba` is highly recommended.
+Installing with `pip` will not work.
+Installing with `conda` will be slow.
+[You can find instructions for setting up mamba here](https://mamba.readthedocs.io/en/latest/installation.html).

 First try this:

 ```
-conda install -c tyronechen -c conda-forge genomenlp
+mamba install -c tyronechen -c conda-forge genomenlp
 ```

 If there are any errors with the previous step (especially if you are on a cluster with GPU access), try this first and then repeat the previous step:

 ```
-conda install -c anaconda cudatoolkit
+mamba install -c anaconda cudatoolkit
 ```

 If neither works, please submit an issue with the full stack trace and any supporting information.

-### Conda (manual)
+### Mamba (manual)

 Clone the git repository.
 This will also allow you to manually run the python scripts.

-Then manually install the following dependencies with ``conda`` (recommended) or ``pip``:
+Then manually install the following dependencies with ``mamba``.
+Installing with `pip` will not work as some distributions are not available on `pip`.:

 ```
 datasets==2.10.1